 When beginners come across the word “electric-acoustic guitar,” it can sound like the conflict between choosing an electric or an acoustic guitar has finally ended.
 This is true to a certain extent, however, neither the acoustic nor the electric guitar can be replaced by an electric-acoustic guitar.
-You’ll understand why as you get to know the instrument better.
+You’ll understand why as you continue reading and get to know the instrument better.

 What is an Electric-Acoustic Guitar?